christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.22](/images/Kanites.jpg){:width="400px"}

 Fig. 1.2.
 Coin depicting Kanites, King of Scythia.
 The root comes from "Khan" = supreme steppe ruler. "-it": A Sarmatian suffix denoting "belonging to" or "descendant of.".
-"Khanites" = "He who is of the Khan / The Khan's Scion."
+"Khanites" = "He who is of the Khan/The Khan's Scion".
 .
 ![Fig.1.23](/images/ObodasII.jpg){:width="400px"}